svens/sal/sal/net/Networking.md

 There is usually one sal::net::async::service_t instance per application.
-Each worker thread that wants to receive I/O completion notifications, does it by invoking repeatedly sal::net::async::service_t::poll() (or similar related methods).
+Each worker thread that wants to receive I/O completion notifications, does it by invoking repeatedly sal::net::async::service_t::wait() (or similar related methods).
 This method returns one completed operation or if returned object bool cast returns false, there is none.
 This instance is generic completed asynchronous opoerations.
 To detect which operation exactly finished, use